 Scholarship Application Process

 Scholarships offered by Lewis & Clark for new MAT preservice students do not require separate application.
 Faculty will review admissions applications and recommend applicants for specific scholarships.
 Applications received by the published application deadline will be considered for scholarships.
 Financial need as determined by a student’s Free Application for Federal Student Aid (FAFSA) information is considered when awarding scholarships.

-How to be Considered for Lewis & Clark MAT Preservice Scholarships
+How to be considered for Lewis & Clark MAT Preservice scholarships applications are encouraged to

-1. Submit your application and all supporting materials by December 1, 2016.
+1. Submit graduate application and all supporting materials by January 5, 2023.

-2. Submit your FAFSA by February 1, 2017.
+2. Submit FAFSA by January 15, 2023.
 Some scholarships are need based and the FAFSA information is used to determine eligibility.
 Oregon residents who are undocumented should submit the Oregon Student Aid Application (ORSAA).

 Lewis & Clark offers a variety of scholarships for prospective teachers.
 Scholarships amounts, based on endowment earnings and other external influences.
 The graduate school does not offer any full cost scholarships.
-The list below includes scholarships for the 2016-2017 academic year.
+The list below includes scholarships for the 2022-2023 academic year.
 This list is subject to change for the 2023-2024 academic year.